World Class Trophy Walleye Fishing Trips Columbia River

 slow the current of the

-salmon to reach the Pacific Ocean.
-The slow current provides salmon
+reach the Pacific Ocean.
+The slow current provides salmon predators, such as

-heat up, which increases salmon mortality, partly due to the growing
+increases salmon mortality, partly due to the growing populations of salmon

-populations of salmon predators, namely walleye, that have adapted over the years to
+predators, namely walleye, that have adapted over the years to the warmer

-the warmer waters.
-The dams, along with the over abundance of forage fish,
+waters.
+The dams, along with the over abundance of forage fish, have created

 species will continue to flourish in its waters.
 Sometimes referred to as